-> The Yale Transitional Center, with a capacity of 425 people, provides shelter, meals, sanitary facilities and access to case management, employment and housing assistance, health care, mental health services, substance abuse treatment, and other supportive services and assistance to individuals experiencing homelessness.
-For additional information about the Yale Transitional Center, visit their website.
+The Yale Navigation Center, with a capacity of 425 people, provides shelter, meals, sanitary facilities, and access to case management, employment and housing assistance, health care, mental health services, substance abuse treatment, and other supportive services and assistance to individuals experiencing homelessness.

 Bridges at Kraemer Place is an emergency shelter located in Anaheim, with a capacity of 200 people.
 This shelter is open to those 18 and older.
-The goal of Bridges at Kraemer Place is to transition clients to provide more permanent housing plans as soon as possible.
-For additional information, visit their website.
+The goal of Bridges at Kraemer Place is to transition clients to permanent housing as soon as possible.

-The Link is a 24-hour emergency homeless shelter facility in Santa Ana that serves homeless men, women, families with minor-aged children, women, and adult couples.
-The building houses four dormitories, family rooms, full bathroom facilities and more, which will enable individuals from the City of Santa Ana experiencing homelessness to focus on transitioning into permanent housing and opportunities for employment.
-The Link is currently closed and the City of Santa Ana is operating an interim shelter in its place, until a permanent shelter is built.
-The permanent shelter will open in early 2022.
+The new Navigation Center is a 24-hour homeless navigation center in Santa Ana that serves homeless men, women, and families with minor-aged children.
+The building houses five dormitories, family rooms, full bathroom facilities and more.
+This shelter allows those with ties to Santa Ana who may be experiencing homelessness to focus on transitioning into permanent housing and employment opportunities.

 Permanent supportive housing